ispeters/async_scope/asyncscope.md

 senders.
 The `counting_scope` described in this paper defines a policy that has proven useful while progressively adding structure to existing, unstructured code at Meta, but other useful policies are possible.
-By defining `spawn()` and `spawn_future()` in terms of the more fundamental `nest()`, and leaving the definition of `nest()` to the scope, this paper's design leaves the set of policy open to extension by user code or future standards.
+By defining `spawn()` and `spawn_future()` in terms of the more fundamental `nest()`, and leaving the definition of `nest()` to the scope, this paper's design leaves the set of policies open to extension by user code or future standards.

 An async scope's implementation of `nest()`:

  - must allow an arbitrary sender to be nested within the scope without eagerly starting the sender;
  - must not return a sender that adds new value or error completions to the completions of the sender being nested;
- - may fail to nest a new sender by returning an "unnested" sender that completes with `set_stopped` when run;
+ - may fail to nest a new sender by returning an "unnested" sender that completes with `set_stopped` when run without running the sender that failed to nest;
  - may fail to nest a new sender by eagerly throwing an exception during the call to `nest()`; and
  - is expected to be "cheap" like other sender adaptor objects.